mkusold/pinger/README.md

 # Website Pinger

 This little node script can be used to constantly ping and query a website to alert you when it's up.
-Useful for high traffic events like Covid vaccine websites, ticketing, raffles etc. or for monitoring development environments.
+Useful for high traffic events like ticketing, raffles etc. or for monitoring development environments.

 ## Setup